DUE TO THE ONGOING CORONAVIRUS OUTBREAK WE HAVE HAD TO CANCEL OUR APRIL CONVOY TO CALAIS.

 When do you go?

 Convoys leave Cambridge on Friday evenings and return on Sunday evenings.
 We stay in the youth hostel in Calais and, having dropped off donations collected by CamCRAG over the previous weeks, work two full days in the warehouse.
-Our next convoy is 10 to 12 November – to sign up click here.
+See the top of this page for the dates of upcoming convoys and a link to apply the next one.

 I’d love to but I’m not free at weekends!